ATLAS-Titan/allocation-modeling/README.md

                                     time_limit=1000.)
 ```

-It is important to note the following arguments in the predefined stream functions - `num_nodes` and `time_limit` - that represent restrictions imposed either on the number of generated jobs or on the processing time.
+It is important to note the following arguments in the predefined stream functions - `num_jobs` and `time_limit` - that represent restrictions imposed either on the number of generated jobs or on the processing time.
 Either of them **should** be set.

 #### Run the processing